204NoContent/disapproval/README.md

 Gotchas
 ===

 If you're going to use labels for the x-axis, the set of x-values of those labels must span the x-values of the dataset.
 O\_o uses these x-values as indicators of where to draw tick marks and grid lines.
 It's perfectly fine if there are labels with x-values that fall outside the range of data x-values, as long as the label x-values span the data x-values.
-For example, if you only wanted a label in the middle of the dataset that says 'midpoint', and the x-value of that label corresponds to the number 7, for a dataset that ranged from 0.4 to 12.6, you would still have to specify all the appropriate label x-values, i.e.
+For example, if you only wanted a label in the middle of the dataset that says 'midpoint', and the x-value of that label corresponds to the number 7, for a dataset that ranged from 0.4 to 12.6, you would still have to specify all the appropriate label x-values, e.g.

 ```javascript
 labels: [